A very large part of the information contained in this blog is translated from the French.

 From the first months of the conflict, most of the large hotels in the towns and cities of the Côte d’Azur had been requisitioned to house wounded and convalescing soldiers, war orphans and civilian refugees from the evacuated areas.
 The lines of the urban network of Nice as well as those of the coast which served these establishments experienced an intense traffic, increased from 1917 by contingents of Americans.

-If for able-bodied passengers this influx only caused capacity problems, it was quite different for the transport of the most seriously injured who had to travel lying down.
-During the summer months, sixteen modified open trailers were used to transversely arrange ten stretchers.
-During the cold season, a tractor and eight vans were fitted out to longitudinally receive twelve stepped stretchers on three levels.
-If necessary, eight conventional urban power cars could each carry eight stretchers.
-Depending on the formation of the convoy and the gradients to be covered (many temporary hospitals were served by the steeply sloping Cimiez line), from 60 to 72 seated and lying injured people could be taken from the PLM station to the care and convalescent establishments.
+The most seriously injured soldiers had to travel lying down.
+During the summer months, sixteen modified open trailers were used to carry 10 stretchers.
+During the cold season, a tractor and eight vans were fitted out to accommodate 12 stretchers on three levels.
+If necessary, eight conventional urban power cars could each carry 8 stretchers.

-There were twenty-eight such establishments in the city of Nice and its surroundings, these included the two mixed civilian and military hospitals of St. Roch and Villefranche, six auxiliary hospitals, ten additional hospitals, seven hospitals managed by volunteer staff and three convalescent centres, most of which were set up in requisitioned villas, residences and hotels.
-Their total capacity reached 7131 beds in care units and 1275 beds in convalescent homes, the numbers are mentioned in brackets in the following list.
+There were twenty-eight hospitals in the city of Nice and its surroundings, these included the two mixed civilian and military hospitals of St. Roch and Villefranche, six auxiliary hospitals, ten additional hospitals, seven hospitals managed by volunteer staff and three convalescent centres, most of which were set up in requisitioned villas, residences and hotels.

 - Jose Banuado, Nice au fil du Tram, Volume 1; Les Editions du Cabri, 2004.